 Approval of previous meeting minutes

 The Chair asked if there were any comments or corrections to the previous meeting minutes of the Spring 2014 meeting in Savanah, Georgia.
-There were no comments to the meeting minutes; Bruce Forsyth moved for approval and Steve Snyder seconded then the minutes were approved by unanimous vote.
+There were no comments to the meeting minutes, but lacking quorum approval was tabled to the next meeting.

 Chair’s Remarks